nargesweb/clock/README.md

 # clock
-this is very simple project in js./
+this is very simple project in js.

-i make clock with js and new Date (). and use setInterval in my project
+i make clock with js and new Date ().

+and use setInterval in my project